 How digital accessibility benefits organisations

-In the UK alone, there are 13.3 million people living with some form of disability.
+In the UK alone, there are 16 million people living with some form of disability.
 Research has found that 71% of online users with a disability will leave a website that is not built to be accessible and will not return.
-Not only will this isolate the disabled community and take away their basic human rights, but you will also be losing their custom.
-Therefore, an accessible site is not only the right moral thing to do, but it can also benefit an organisation’s sales figures.
+Not only will this isolate the disabled people and take away their basic human rights, but you will also be losing their custom.
+Therefore, an accessible platform is not only the right moral thing to do, but it can even benefit an organisation’s sales figures.